 Findlay’s Anxiety Treatment Center Can Help

-Our anxiety treatment center in Ohio is less than two hours north of Columbus.
+Our anxiety treatment center, in Ohio, is less than two hours north of Columbus.
 In our newly renovated facility, you are confident that you will feel comfortable throughout your time with us.

 When you first come to meet us, we will take the time to learn about you and your struggles.
 After learning more about your anxiety disorder and addiction, we will determine the best treatment approach for you.
-We offer specialized treatment options that can be added to your treatment plan if appropriate.
+We offer specialized treatment options that can be added to your treatment plan, if appropriate.

 We are an LGBTQ+ friendly environment and believe that everyone deserves to be treated with kindness and compassion.
 Our staff is qualified and experienced in treating both anxiety disorders and addiction.

-If you, or someone you know, is struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
+If you, or someone you know, are struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
 We have our staff available to answer any questions you may have about our program and treatment options.